Arroyo Seco, Querétaro: The town

-Environment
+Geography

 The municipality is part of the Sierra Gorda region, which is centered on northern Querétaro state.
 This region is a branch of the Sierra Madre Oriental, consisting of mountain chains that parallel the Gulf of Mexico.
 This land was sea bed 100 million years ago, which formed ancient sedimentary rock, mostly limestone, which easily erodes.
 This makes the area part of the Huasteca Karst Arroyo Seco is completely within the Sierra Gorda Biosphere Reserve of Querétaro, which was established in 1997.

 Most of the territory is mountainous, with gradients of over 25%.
 Altitudes in the territory range from 560 to 1340 masl with an average of 980masl.
 The mountain formations are subdivided into two parts.
 The first is a corridor along the border with Jalpan which is over forty km long and five km wide.
 This area has some very low valleys of only 700 masl.
 The second area is more rugged with canyons of up to 600 meters deep and peaks which reach over 2000 masl.
 There are a number of flat areas and valleys which are mostly along the Ayutla and Concá rivers.
 The principal elevations are Santo Domingo, Cantera, Cofradía, Soledad and Pitorreal.

 The terrain is composed of sedimentary rock, mostly layers of limestone, which present on the surface with medium or fine grain and sometimes as clay.
 It, like most of the Sierra Gorda, is on former sea bed from 150 million years ago.
 Recently, Arroyo Seco and other municipalities of the Sierra Gorda have reported numerous small earthquakes.
 According to seismologists, these are caused by the movement of water through sedimentary rock.
 Erosion causes gaps and then the gaps settle onto themselves, causing the small quakes.
 One thing scientists are checking for is to see if any areas stand over underground cavities which may give way.